Jagadishpediredla/savery-/src/README.md

 ## 7️⃣ AI Assistant Features

 -   **Live Data Integration**: The AI Assistant is fully integrated with Firebase Realtime Database, allowing it to fetch and analyze a user's live financial data to provide up-to-date, accurate answers.
--   **Comprehensive Data Awareness**: The assistant is aware of all user data, including transactions, goals, and budget settings.
-It can handle a wide range of conversational queries.
 -   **Core Capabilities**:
-    -   **Summaries**: Can summarize total spending, income, net balance, and spending breakdowns by category, account, or time period.
+    -   Can summarize spending, income, and account balances.
-    -   **Transaction Analysis**: Provides date-wise or month-wise transaction lists and can identify the highest or lowest spending categories.
-    -   **Goal Tracking**: Lists all financial goals, showing target amounts, current saved amounts, and progress percentages.
-    -   **Budget & Savings**: Computes savings allocations based on the user's defined salary and budget percentages.
+    -   Can analyze transactions by date, category, or account.
+    -   Can track progress towards financial goals.
--   **Natural Language Questions**: Can understand and process complex natural language questions like:
+-   **Natural Language Questions**: Can understand and process complex natural language questions.
-    -   *"How much did I spend on Entertainment last month?"*
-    -   *"List my transactions in June."*
-    -   *"What's my Needs balance?"*
-    -   *"How close am I to completing my Emergency Fund goal?"*
--   **Dynamic Responses**: The AI can generate responses in various formats to best suit the user's query, including:
+-   **Dynamic Responses**: The AI can generate responses in various formats, including clear text summaries and well-formatted Markdown tables.
-    -   Clear text summaries.
-    -   Well-formatted Markdown tables.
--   **Conversational Context**:
-    -   Maintains chat history to understand follow-up questions and provide contextually relevant answers.
-    -   If a query is ambiguous, it will ask for clarification.
--   **User Experience**:
-    -   Features a persistent, scrollable chat history.
-    -   Includes friendly, natural language responses.
-    -   Provides graceful error messages if data is missing or a question cannot be answered.
--   **Underlying Tools**: The AI uses a set of tools to interact with Firebase data, including `getTransactionsTool`, `getGoalsTool`, `getSettingsTool`, and `getAccountsTool`.

 ---